Biology: Genes and DNA

 A gene is a unit of heredity that corresponds to a region of deoxyribonucleic acid (DNA) that carries genetic information that controls form or function of an organism.
 DNA is composed of two polynucleotide chains that coil around each other to form a double helix.
 It is found as linear chromosomes in eukaryotes, and circular chromosomes in prokaryotes.
 The set of chromosomes in a cell is collectively known as its genome.
 In eukaryotes, DNA is mainly in the cell nucleus.
 In prokaryotes, the DNA is held within the nucleoid.
 The genetic information is held within genes, and the complete assemblage in an organism is called its genotype.

 DNA replication is a semiconservative process whereby each strand serves as a template for a new strand of DNA.
 Mutations are heritable changes in DNA.
 They can arise spontaneously as a result of replication errors that were not corrected by proofreading or can be induced by an environmental mutagen such as a chemical (e.g., nitrous acid, benzopyrene) or radiation (e.g., x-ray, gamma ray, ultraviolet radiation, particles emitted by unstable isotopes).
 Mutations can lead to phenotypic effects such as loss-of-function, gain-of-function, and conditional mutations.

 Some mutations are beneficial, as they are a source of genetic variation for evolution.
 Others are harmful if they were to result in a loss of function of genes needed for survival.
-Mutagens such as carcinogens are typically avoided as a matter of public health policy goals.